Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

          "retryPolicy": 3,
        ```

-       If the configurationStatus is `pending`, wait for the job to finish before continuing.
+       * If the `configurationStatus` is `pending`, then wait for the job to finish before continuing.
-       If the configurationStatus is `failed`, this means the failed CFS job configurationStatus should be addressed now for this node.
+       * If the `configurationStatus` is `failed`, then this means the failed CFS job `configurationStatus` should be addressed now for this node.
-       If the configurationStatus is `unconfigured` and the NCN personalization procedure has not been done as part of an install yet, this can be ignored.
+       * If the `configurationStatus` is `unconfigured` and the NCN personalization procedure has not been done as part of an install yet, then this can be ignored.

-       If configurationStatus is `failed`, See [Troubleshoot Ansible Play Failures in CFS Sessions](../configuration_management/Troubleshoot_Ansible_Play_Failures_in_CFS_Sessions.md)
+       * If the `configurationStatus` is `failed`, then see [Troubleshoot Ansible Play Failures in CFS Sessions](../configuration_management/Troubleshoot_Ansible_Play_Failures_in_CFS_Sessions.md)
-       for how to analyze the pod logs from cray-cfs to determine why the configuration may not have completed.
+         for how to analyze the pod logs from `cray-cfs` in order to determine why the configuration may not have completed.

     1. Remove any dynamically assigned interface IP addresses that did not get released automatically by running the `CASMINST-2015.sh` script: